sandervdbroek/Sprint0626/Readme.md

 ### Mass Estimates

 Many mass estimates use empirical relations and can be found in the `ADP.BuildBaff` and `ADP.BuildWing` methods.
 Wing mass and structural properties are estimated using a 1D beam condensation of an aluminium wingbox.
-See this paper for details.
+See [this](https://doi.org/10.2514/1.C036908) paper for details.
 These are implemented with the code in the Flexcast project (in the class `cast.size.WingBoxSizing`).

+## Extracting Data from the Baff object

+The output of a conceptual sizing is a "sized" instance of a TAW class, which can be saved to a .mat file.
+By loading a specific version, then building the baff, you can quickly extract information about the aircrafts geometry / structural properties.

+For example, script `scripts.example_plot_EI` plots the EI distribution along the span of the wing and `scripts.example_plot_planform` extracts the wing planform

+### TAW class Baff specifics
+Generic info on baff objects can be found here.

+When you build the Baff, if `ADP.HingeEta=1` (e.g. no folding wingtip), the resulting baff object will have 7 wings.
+Calling `[ADP.Baff.Wing.Name]` will write the name of these seven wings.

+"Wing_Connector_RHS"    "Wing_RHS"    "Wing_Connector_LHS"    "Wing_LHS"    "HTP_RHS"    "HTP_LHS"    "VTP"

+HTPs and VTP are the empenage, and the main wing is split into four components (two on each side).
+"Wing_Connector_*" extends from the centreline to the boundary of the fuselage, and  "Wing_*" extends from the fuselage to the tip.

+If `ADP.HingeEta < 1` then there will be nine wings

+"Wing_Connector_RHS"    "Wing_RHS"    "FFWT_RHS"    "Wing_Connector_LHS"    "Wing_LHS"    "FFWT_LHS"    "HTP_RHS"    "HTP_LHS" "VTP"

+where the main wing is split into two sections at the hinge line.
+(These two components are connected via a "Hinge" element).

+*Fuel* and *Payload* elements have a notion of "Filling Level", this way multiple aircraft configurations (e.g. payload / fuel load combinations can be trialed).
+To vary Filling levels of an already built baff object see the method `ADP.SetConfiguration()`